bhargavbvs/PrepBoost/README.md

 1. The focus is on providing a testing platform where students can practice previous years questions and get their standings (rank) among other students.
 2. Students can attempt the questions of the past 25 years papers which will help them in their preparation.
-3. Using the platform, we can also search from the thousands of questions to know about the specific questions or topic which was asked.
+3. Using the platform, Students can search from the thousands of questions to know about the specific questions or topic which was asked.
-4.
+4. The questions are organized year and subject so that specific year questions can be found easily.
+5. Further, the questions will be organized topic/subject wise so that students can focus on the topic/subjects which they want to improve.
+6.
+7.